-Through our Worship, PSHE and the school ethos we focus on the social and emotional aspects of learning through our Christian vision and values and this underpins our behaviour management.
+Through our Worship, PSHE, circle time and the school ethos we focus on the social and emotional aspects of learning through our Christian vision and values and this underpins our behaviour management.
 Through our teaching we focus on developing the children's self-awareness, self-value, mindset, empathy, social skills and help them with managing feelings.

-Restorative Justice
+Restorative Practice

-Mrs Reynolds and Mrs Brading are trained in Restorative Justice and all staff are trained to use this approach to deal with conflict.
+Mrs Reynolds and Mrs Brading are trained in Restorative Justice and all staff are trained in the use of Restorative Practice to develop relationships and where necessary to use this approach to deal with conflict.
 Pupils are aware of the processes involved.

-When discussing incidents that have occurred staff use the Restorative Justice key questions.
+When discussing incidents that have occurred staff use the Restorative Practice key questions.